johnduarte/ascbot/README.md

 ##  Persistence

 ascbot uses a flat json file for the data storage of the hubot-brain.
-This file is stored in the `/srv` directory in the docker container.
-This path should be bound to a volume on the docker host in order to ensure the data survives further deployments of ascbot.
+This file is expected to be stored in the `/srv` directory in the docker container.
+In order to set this path the `HUBOT_BRAIN_DIR` must be set to the `/srv` path.
+This path should then be bound to a volume on the docker host in order to ensure the data survives further deployments of ascbot.

 ## Adapters